anushreechaudhuri/anushreechaudhuri.github.io/index.md

 ### Sailor Group (UCSD) - Student Researcher from May 2017 - Present
 - Developed a facile modification chemistry process for porous silicon (pSi) stabilization & functionalization
 - Engineered a stable pSi optical nanosensor for real-time identification of toxic organic vapors
-- Served as Jenior Mentor in 2018 Summer School for Silicon Nanotechnology
+- Served as Junior Mentor in 2018 Summer School for Silicon Nanotechnology

 ### Boyce Research Initiatives & Educational Foundation (BRIEF) - Student Researcher from January 2017 - Present
 - Team lead for photometry & image reduction in the Transiting Exoplanet Satellite Survey (TESS)